parca-dev/parca-agent/README.md

 ## Roadmap

-* Additional language support for just-in-time (JIT) compilers, and dynamic languages (non-exhaustive list):
+* Additional language support for just-in-time (JIT) compilers and dynamic languages (non-exhaustive list):
+  * JVM
-  * Ruby
+  * Lua
   * Node.js
-  * Python
-  * JVM
 * Additional types of profiles:
   * Memory allocations
   * Network usage

 ## Security

-Parca Agent requires to be run as `root` user (or `CAP_SYS_ADMIN`).
+Parca Agent is required to be running as `root` user (or `CAP_SYS_ADMIN`).
 Various security precautions have been taken to protect users running Parca Agent.
 See details in [Security Considerations](./docs/security.md).

-To report a security vulnerability see [this guide](./docs/security.md#Report-Security-Vulnerabilities).
+To report a security vulnerability, see [this guide](./docs/security.md#Report-Security-Vulnerabilities).

 ## Contributing